The Jackson 5 World Tour: Japan

-The brothers arrived at the Tokyo International Airport on April 23 due to the tour originally starting on April 25.
-They resided at the Takanawa Prince Hotel.
+The brothers arrived at the Tokyo International Airport on April 23, 1973, due to the tour originally being scheduled on April 25.
+During their visit, they resided at the Takanawa Prince Hotel.
 This would be their first time touring Japan.
 On April 24, the brothers attended a press conference regarding the Tokyo Music Festival and their upcoming performance on a television show.
 The Japanese leg of the tour began on April 27 with a performance at the Imperial Theatre in Tokyo as part of the Tokyo Music Festival, as special guests.
-Before their first show, a rehearsal and soundcheck commenced; the brothers did not rehearse the full set but only half.
+Before their first show, a rehearsal and soundcheck commenced; the brothers had only rehearsed half of the set list.
 They attended an afterparty where they spend time with Sammy Davis Jr. and his wife, Altovise, as he was performing there as well.
-The brothers vowed to come back to Japan in 1974, although these plans were cancelled.
+The brothers intended to come back to Japan sometime in 1974, but these plans were cancelled for unknown reasons.
 Michael would eventually come back to Japan during his first solo tour – the Bad World Tour – in September 1987.